Liberal Party (Moldova): Internal split

 In February 2013, the party suffered an internal split.
 On 12 April 2013, the Liberal Party Reform Council was launched, with Ion Hadârcă as leader.
 The members of this council were called "Liberal Reformers" by the media.
 The internal split became permanent when a separate Liberal Reformist Party (PLR) joined the Pro-European Coalition, formed after the dissolution of the Alliance for European Integration (AIE), remaining in the Leancă Cabinet after the Liberal Party (PL) left the government.

-Creation of Mișcarea Politică Unirea (MPU)
+Creation of the Union Political Movement

-In 2020, Mișcarea Politică Unirea (MPU), a political party established for the unification of Romania and Moldova, was founded by five other political parties, including the Liberal Party.
+In 2020, the Union Political Movement (MPU), a political bloc established for the unification of Moldova and Romania, was founded by five political parties, including the Liberal Party.
 Furthermore, Chirtoacă, leader of the PL, was designated as the candidate of the MPU for the 2020 Moldovan presidential election.
 He only received 1.2% of the cast votes and did not qualify for the 2nd round.